TRIQS/dft_tools/doc/guide/conversion.rst

 are done only on the master node.
 In general, the philosophy of the package is that whenever you read in something from the archive yourself, you have to *manually* broadcast it to the nodes.
-An exception to this rule is when you use routines from :class:`SumkDFT` or :class:`SumkDFTTools`, where the broadcasting is done for you.
+An exception to this rule is when you use routines from :class:`SumkDFT <pytriqs.applications.dft.sumk_dft.SumkDFT>` or :class:`SumkDFTTools <pytriqs.applications.dft.sumk_dft_tools.SumkDFTTools>`, where the broadcasting is done for you.

 Interfaces to other packages
 ----------------------------

-Because of the modular structure, it is straight forward to extend the TRIQS package in order to work with other band-structure codes.
+Because of the modular structure, it is straight forward to extend the :ref:`TRIQS <triqslibs:welcome>` package in order to work with other band-structure codes.
 The only necessary requirement is that the interface module produces an hdf5 archive, that stores all the data in the specified form.
 For the details of what data is stored in detail, see the